Specialists: How-to Guide

 - Get cost estimates for any procedures.

 If your specialist recommends a procedure, such as a biopsy, ask what it will cost.
-Talk to your APC team about the best place to have it done.
+Talk to your primary care team about the best place to have it done.

 - Make sure your doctors share information.

-Your APC team should send over medical records, including test results, before your appointment.
+Your primary care team should send over medical records, including test results, before your appointment.
 Your specialist should send information back after the appointment.
 This helps doctors coordinate your care.